Law enforcement agency: Relationship between federal and federated divisions

-Typically, LEAs working in different jurisdictions that overlap in the type of law non-compliance actively establish mechanisms for cooperation, establish joint operations and joint task forces.
-Often, members of a LEA working outside of their normal jurisdiction on joint operations or task forces are sworn in as special members of the host jurisdiction.

 National

 Ishikawa Prefectural Police officers with their police cars.
 Japanese police are managed and coordinated by the National Police Agency, and divided into agencies for their respective prefectures.

-A national law enforcement agency is an LEA in a country that does not have divisions capable of making its own laws.
+A national law enforcement agency is an LEA in a country that does not have divisions capable of making their own laws.
 A national LEA has the combined responsibilities that federal LEAs and divisional LEAs would have in a federated country.
 National LEAs are usually divided into operational areas.

-To help avoid confusion over jurisdictional responsibility, some federal LEAs, such as the U.S. FBI, explicitly advise that they are not a national law enforcement agency.
+To help avoid confusion over jurisdictional responsibility, some federal LEAs, such as the US Federal Bureau of Investigation (FBI), explicitly state that they are not a national law enforcement agency.

 A national police agency is a national LEA that also has the typical police responsibilities of social order and public safety as well as national law enforcement responsibilities.
 Examples of countries with non-federal national police agencies are New Zealand, Italy, Albania, Indonesia, France, Ireland, Japan, Netherlands, Malaysia, the Philippines, and Nicaragua.

 State law enforcement agencies

 State police, provincial police, or regional police are a type of subnational territorial police force found in nations organized as federations, typically in North America, South Asia, and Oceania, because each of their state police is mostly at the country level.
-These forces typically have jurisdiction over the relevant sub-national jurisdiction, and may cooperate in law enforcement activities with municipal or national police where either exist.
+These forces typically have jurisdiction over the relevant sub-national jurisdiction and may cooperate in law enforcement activities with municipal or national police where either exist.

 Types

 LEAs can be responsible for the enforcement of laws affecting the behavior of people or the general community (e.g., New York City Police Department), the behavior of commercial organizations and corporations (e.g., Australian Securities and Investments Commission), or for the interests of the country as a whole (e.g., United Kingdom's His Majesty's Revenue and Customs).
+In most countries, the formal term law enforcement agency includes agencies other than police agencies.
+The term law enforcement agency is often used in the United States to refer to police agencies; however, it also includes agencies with peace officer status or agencies which prosecute criminal acts.
+A county prosecutor or district attorney is considered to be the chief law enforcement officer of a county.